 WHAT I HAVE LEARNED FROM THE EVENT

-I don’t know, I don’t know what I have learned from this situation; it is too soon for me to tell.
+I don’t know, I don’t know what I have learned from this particular situation; it is too soon for me to tell.
 The incomprehensibility of such an immediate and radical change regarding such a committed and devoted relationship, over such a long period of time, has dumbfounded my sensibility.
+It resists knowledge, for the conscious cruelty, and the refusal of the knowledge of long and committed love, the cheapening of powerful love into spiteful and opportunistic revenge goes against all the deep and mysterious accumulations of life itself, the very religion and the very poetry of life.
 Perhaps in time I will understand that I have learned something extraordinary about love itself.
 I am not sure.
 I can say that I have learned that love does not die entirely, even under the weight of the most brutal distortions.
 I have learned that what love I gave and received in this relationship is still mine to have given and to have received; that history is not altered, despite the staggering incomprehensibility of the present.
 All the memories of a shared understanding of love remain with me.
 They form a kind of prayer for the consecration of love itself.
-I suppose I have learned that one does not have to even forgive, so long as one holds to what love once was, so long as one has no recourse to diminish one’s love.
+I suppose I have learned that one does not have to even forgive, so long as one holds to what love once was, so long as one has no recourse to diminish one’s love—and therefore one does not diminish the other whom one once so deeply loved.
+They remain a part of eternity.
 In this way I suppose that I have learned that love is eternal.

 THE SMATTERING OF OTHER DEFAMERS